ChristoffBo/dockup/README.md

 - Each subdirectory in `/stacks` becomes one stack
 - Each subdirectory needs a `compose.yaml` (or `docker-compose.yml`) file
 - The `/app/data` volume must persist—losing it means losing all your settings
+- The `PORT` environment variable allows running DockUp on any port (default: 5000)

 ---